reshamas/fastai_deeplearn_part1/lessons/lesson_7_x.md

 ## Theme of Part 2
 - generative modeling
-- creating a sentence, neural translation
+- creating a sentence, image captioning, neural translation
 - creating an image, style transfer
 - moving from best practices to speculative practices
 - how to read a paper and implement from scratch